 I'm irreverent, quixotic, intelligent, analytical, imaginative and kind.

-Also working for a non-profit that runs bike events and free classes, managing their warehouse and working on all of the events getting stuff set-up and making sure everyone has a great ride!
+Also working for a non-profit that runs bike events and free cycling classes, getting stuff set-up and making sure everyone has a great ride!

 Trying to get in quality time with busy friends and family whenever possible.